 h.
-Impact on source of funding, market costs, and time necessary for completion.
+Impact on source of funding.

-As stated above, the alternative contracting process allows agency staff to coordinate the design and construction teams, involve the contractor during the demolition and design process, resulting in a better, safer design, fewer change orders, and faster progress with fewer unexpected delays, ensuring that Metro can take advantage of the state's funding as a source of funding for the project, within the deadlines attached to that funding.
+As stated above, the alternative contracting process allows agency staff to coordinate with one design-build construction team, resulting in a better, safer design, fewer change orders, and faster progress with fewer unexpected delays, ensuring that Metro can take advantage of the state's funding as a source of funding for the project, within the deadlines attached to that funding.

-i.
 Impact on agency's ability to control the impact of market conditions and costs and time necessary for completion.